-In this section, the general results presented in Sections \ref{section1} and \ref{section2} are applied to the asymptotic analysis of recursive prediction error algorithms for identification of linear stochastic systems.
-To avoid unnecessary technical details and complicated notation, only the identification of one dimensional ARMA models is considered here.
+To illustrate the general results of Sections \ref{section1} and \ref{section2}, we apply them to the asymptotic analysis of the recursive prediction error method for identification of linear stochastic systems.
+To avoid unnecessary technical details and complicated notation, only the identification of univariate ARMA models is considered here.
 However, it is straightforward to generalize the obtained results to any linear stochastic system.